department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 - 1st Monday of every sprint week @ 3pm ET
 - 1 hour
-- We'll use Github milestones to commit to what's in each sprint
+- We'll use labels for each sprint to commit to what's in each sprint

 #### Retro
-Review accomplishments from prior sprint, what went well, what can be improvemed, what questions people have, and generate action items.
+Review accomplishments from prior sprint, what went well, what can be improved, what questions people have, and generate action items.

 - 1st Wednesday of every sprint @ 11:30ET
 - 30 min